Luka Modric penalty completes thrilling 4-2 win for Croatia over Netherlands in Nations League

 Spain plays Italy in the other semifinal in the eastern Dutch city of Enschede on Thursday.
 The final and third-fourth playoff of the third edition of the Nations League are Sunday.

-The Netherlands lost 1-0 to Portugal in the first final of the biennial Nations League during Ronald Koeman’s first stint as coach of the national team.
-Two years later, in 2021, Karim Benzema and Kylian Mbappe scored as France beat Spain 2-1 to take the title
+The Netherlands lost 1-0 to Portugal in the first final of the biennial Nations League during Koeman’s first stint as coach of the national team.
+Two years later, in 2021, Karim Benzema and Kylian Mbappe scored as France beat Spain 2-1 to take the title.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports